Dorian2115/Full_Stack_Open_Course/Part 0/exercise_0_5.md

     server-->>browser: Response "note created"
     deactivate server
-    Note right of browser: The browser does not receive a redirect response

-    Note right of browser: The browser executes the callback function that renders the notes
+    Note right of browser: The browser does not receive a redirect response Note right of browser: Instead, browser updates the UI directly thanks to the JavaScript code fetched earlier
 ```